"All-versus-nothing" proof of genuine tripartite steering and entanglement certification in the two-sided device-independent scenario: Conclusions

 \section{Conclusions}

-In the present work we have first demonstrated tripartite EPR steering of arbitrary three-qubit pure GGHZ states and W-class state in partial device independent scenario using a logical argument.
-In particular, we have shown that the existence of the LHS model for any three-qubit pure GGHZ state leads to the sharp contradiction: ``$2=1$''.
-This method rules out the possibility of the LHS model in the tripartite 2SDI scenario more uncompromisingly than using any steering inequality.
+In the present work, we have first demonstrated genuine tripartite EPR steering of arbitrary three-qubit pure GGHZ states and W-class state in partial device independent scenario using a logical argument.
+In particular, we have shown that the existence of a hybrid LHS model for any three-qubit pure GGHZ state leads to the sharp contradiction: ``$2=1$''.
+This method rules out the possibility of hybrid LHS models in the tripartite 2SDI scenario more uncompromisingly than the usual steering inequalities.
 This logical argument has been presented following the well-known GHZ theorem \cite{GHZ,Greenberger1990} which has recently been generalized to the bipartite steering scenario.
 Our logical contradiction may be regarded as a generalization of the ``steering paradox'' \cite{CSX+16} to more than two parties.

 We have further derived a tripartite 2SDI steering inequality based on the fine-grained uncertainty relation \cite{OW10}.
 This inequality serves as a generalization of the fine-grained bipartite steering inequality \cite{PKM14}.
 We have shown that the maximum quantum violation of our tripartite steering inequality certifies genuine entanglement of pure three-qubit states in the 2SDI scenario.
-Maximum violation of FGI is associated with genuine tripartite steering since it certifies the presence of genuine entanglement.
-We conjecture that our LHS bound is also the biseparable bound in the steering scenario that we have considered.
+Maximum violation of FGI is associated with genuine tripartite steering since it certifies the presence of genuine entanglement and we conjecture that our LHS bound is also the bi-separable bound in the steering scenario that we have considered.